 We went outside immediately.
-Good that there is a closet near the front-door where we all keep our jackets, caps, and shoes.
+Good that there is a closet near the front door where we all keep our jackets, caps, and shoes.
 It was cold outside.
 We picked up our jackets to protect ourselves from the cold.
 Given that Dear Son had not eaten his dinner and we did not know how long it would take, we quickly grabbed some cookies and a bottle of water.

 The technician came.
 I went inside the house with the technician.
 Dear Son and Dear Wife were waiting outside.
 The technician had a long stick on top of which there was a sensor that could detect gas.
 He checked all possible areas but no gas was detected.
-There was no gas-leak.
+There was no gas leak.
 The technician told us that the detector he was using can even detect gas three feet under the ground.
 That indicated that there was no leak.
 The odor was gone by that time because we opened the windows.

 There was a bathroom near the area where we smelled the odor.
 The technician told us that the odor could be methane (sewer gas) produced by the sewerage system of the house.
 Methane has a sulfur-like odor like the city gas.
 However, that kind of methane gas comes out only if the pipes are not drained regularly.
-We informed the technician that we had rarely used the bathroom near that corridor in last six months.
+We informed the technician that we had rarely used the bathroom near that corridor in the last six months.
 The technician suggested that we turn on the taps of the unused bathrooms for two/three minutes to drain the pipes once or twice every month.
 That will make sure that methane gas is not accumulated in the pipes.

 The technician of the Texas Gas Service told us to call the company immediately if we smell that odor again.

 The question remains, what to do if we smell gas in our home.
-Based on some research, we have come up with the following tasks one needs to do after smelling a gas odor in home.
+Based on some research, we have come up with the following tasks one needs to do after smelling a gas odor in the home.

 Putting out cigarettes right away

 There is no question of keeping sparks around.
-Everyone who smokes must put out cigarettes right away if someone smells a gas odor in home.
+Everyone who smokes must put out cigarettes right away if someone smells a gas odor in the home.
 Anyway, it is better not to smoke at all but that is a different topic of discussion.

 No turning off or turning on anything

 Switches may snap and spark if we turn them on or off.
-Electrical sparks may cause fire if gas is surrounding the area.
+Electrical sparks may cause a fire if gas is surrounding the area.
 It is better not to do anything to the switches when there is a gas odor.
-Dear Wife told me that she read this before but still she instinctively turned on all the lights, turned off the kitchen exhaust fan and the space heater, without worrying much about the hazards.
-These are big no-no.
+Dear Wife told me that she read this before but still, she instinctively turned on all the lights, turned off the kitchen exhaust fan and the space heater, without worrying much about the hazards.
+These are a big no-no.

 Let us not light a match